-- how you determine if the water source is satisfactory, e.g.: - using the Water Supply Assessment Checklist from Schedule 1 of the current version of the Animal Products (Specifications for Products Intended for Human Consumption) Notice to assess the proposed water supply and identify potential water quality problems; - checking with the local council if there are known water quality problems (including microbiological and chemical contamination, turbidity, corrosiveness, sediment, colour, smell and taste); - carrying out a visual assessment of the immediate surface-water catchment area and checking on land-use activities, access to water by animals etc.; - if necessary, testing for any chemicals that are likely to be present and that could pose a risk to food safety in order to identify appropriate treatment methods; - if necessary, testing for the presence of Escherichia coli (E.coli) to confirm if microbial contamination has affected your water source.
-E.coli is found in human and animal faeces, so its presence in the water can indicate the presence of other disease-causing microbes including Campylobacter and Salmonella.
-It is also likely that run-off from pastures will contain protozoan parasites such as cryptosporidium, - regularly re-assess your water supply status, including after heavy rains and environmental changes that could impact on water quality.
+- how you determine if the water source is satisfactory, e.g.: - using the Water Supply Assessment Checklist from Schedule 1 of the current version of the Animal Products (Specifications for Products Intended for Human Consumption) Notice to determine whether or not the water source is secure.
+If the requirements in Part 3 of the Assessment are met, then the water source may be considered to be secure groundwater provided the bore is of an adequate depth and the soil types are not porous; - assessing any new water sources prior to use; - if you determine that the water source is unsecure, or you suspect the water source is unsecure, further checks will help to determine any possible contamination, e.g.

+- checking with the local council if there are known water quality problems (including microbiological and chemical contamination, turbidity, corrosiveness, sediment, colour, smell and taste); - carrying out a visual assessment of the immediate bore head area and checking for anything that could contaminate the supply; - if necessary, testing for any chemicals that are likely to be present and that could pose a risk to food safety, in order to identify appropriate treatment methods; and - if necessary, testing for the presence of Escherichia coli (E.coli).
+E.coli is found in human and animal faeces, so its presence in the water can indicate the presence of other disease-causing microbes including Campylobacter and Salmonella. - checking bore head security for all your groundwater supplies (refer to separate guidance available at Off-the-peg Food Control Plan: Food Service and Catering.
+Section 2 The Basics: Surface water or groundwater supply [232 KB PDF].
+Poor sealing of a bore head can lead to contamination seeping down the bore and into your groundwater supply; and - regularly re-assessing the water status (e.g. at least every 3 years) and whenever: - monitoring indicates there could be a problem (e.g. you know or suspect there is a change in the water quality or bore head security); - extreme events such as heavy rain and flooding may have affected the water quality; or - there have been changes to the environment on or around the water source that may affect the quality of the water (e.g. events such as an earthquake which could alter that structure of the aquifer).